Fabio3rs/escpospp/README.md

 # EscPospp: C++ library to control POS printers

+## This is a fork of the original repository

+- Separated USB from ESC Printer commands with ostream polymorphism
+- LibUSB integration moved to LibUsbStringBuf
+- Added change code page command
+- Added clang-format
+- Added clang-tidy checks

+## Original introduction

 It might be late, but I couldn't find an esc/pos utility to use with c++, so I coded a very minimalistic one.

 As a very, very important note, **this is a work in progress**.